The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: Moab, Utah

-There’s no place where I feel more present — like, actual, profound here-ness — than the desert.
+There’s no place where I feel more present and connected to the earth — like, actual, profound here-ness — than the desert.

 Nowhere is more beautiful, and nowehere do I experience the stripped-down, breath-slowing, everything-else-falls-away kind of presence.

-Be Here Now is a book that taught me to stop reaching outside of the present time, to soften into the moment.
+Be Here Now is a book that taught me to stop reaching outside of the present time, and to soften into the moment.
 Moab is where I go to live that.
-But the book asks me to find that wherever I am.
+But of course… the book asks me to find that wherever I am.

 Want to feel it for yourself?
 Come with me.
-We’ll walk into the stillness together; I’ll show you where the light hits the canyons just before sunset, and you’ll know exactly what I mean.
+I’ll show you how the light hits the canyons as the sun sets, and you’ll know exactly what I mean.

 The End of Absence